PowerDNS/pdns/pdns/dnsdistdist/docs/reference/custommetrics.rst

   .. versionchanged:: 1.8.1
     This function can now be used at runtime, instead of only at configuration time.

-  Return true if declaration was successful
+  Returns true if declaration was successful.

   :param str name: The name of the metric, lowercase alphanumerical characters and dashes (-) only
   :param str type: The desired type in ``gauge`` or ``counter``
-  :param str name: The description of the metric
+  :param str description: The description of the metric
   :param str prometheusName: The name to use in the prometheus metrics, if supplied.
 Otherwise the regular name will be used, prefixed with ``dnsdist_`` and ``-`` replaced by ``_``.

 .. function:: incMetric(name [, step]) -> int